 Service Due Date and Recertification

 Note: We no longer sell or service AFFF fire bottles.
-Any AFFF bottle sent to us for service will be returned and return shipping charges will be billed.
+Any AFFF bottle sent to us for service will be returned and return shipping charges will be billed. |

-SFI and FIA both require the bottles to be recertified every 2 years.
+SFI and FIA both require fire bottles to be recertified every 2 years.
 The recertification must be performed by the manufacturer or their authorized representative.
 This can take a few days (plus travel time back and forth).
 It is important to plan for this downtime, and to incorporate it into your racing schedule.

 Bottles that are past their mandatory service date cannot be recertified or refilled.
 This doesn't mean that a bottle that expires on Monday has to be discarded on Tuesday, but it does mean that if you ignore the mandatory recertification schedule, we can't help you.